joaodaher/voltarium-python/docs/endpoints.md

 # Supported Endpoints

-Voltarium currently supports the retailer migration endpoints of the CCEE API.
-These endpoints allow you to manage the complete lifecycle of energy retailer migrations in Brazil.
+Voltarium currently supports the retailer migration and contracts endpoints of the CCEE API.
+These endpoints allow you to manage the complete lifecycle of energy retailer migrations and contracts in Brazil.

 ## Client Setup